banzaicloud/zeppelin-pdi-example/README.md

 1. ```.pipeline.yml.aws.template``` for Amazon
 2. ```.pipeline.yml.azure.template``` for Azure
+3. ```.pipeline.yml.gke.template``` for Google Cloud

-The templates are similar as they are made up of the same ```steps``` only differ in the ```steps``` in charge for provisioning the kubernetes cluster plus in case of Azure the deployment needs your Azure storage account and access key.
+The templates are similar as they are made up of the same ```steps``` only differ in the ```steps``` in charge for provisioning the Kubernetes cluster plus in case of Azure the deployment needs your Azure storage account and access key.
 You will have to add these as secrets, please see below.
 This is needed for event logging and Spark History Server.
 In case of Amazon we use Instance Profile access.

 ## Prerequisites for Amazon

 * An instance of the Banzai Cloud Control Plane needs to be running and accessible
 * Create an S3 bucket and a folder for persisting Spark event logs, so that they can be accessed by the Spark History Server.
 (In our example we named these to *spark-k8-logs* and *eventLog*, replace these with your appropriate values)
 * The example dataset should be available for the cluster; it needs to be downloaded from the above mentioned location and uploaded to your s3 bucket